-The Session Recording player cannot play files under a path that contains a drive letter or a dollar sign (\$) unless you install the player and the Session Recording server on the same machine.
+The Session Recording player cannot play files under a path that contains a drive letter or a dollar sign (\$).
+The exception is that you install the player and the Session Recording server on the same machine.

 4. Add a value to the Session Recording server registry key at 'HKEY_LOCAL_MACHINE\SOFTWARE\Citrix\SmartAuditor\Server'.